-In turbid or muddy waters, it will always be necessary to add more straw than in clear, mud free waters.
-In different types of water body the quantity of straw needed can vary considerably and it is better to apply too much initially and then to reduce the quantity gradually each time straw is added until the dose has been reduced to 10g /m2 or until algal growth starts to increase again when the dose should be increased to a previously effective level.
+In turbid or muddy waters, it will always be necessary to add more straw than in clear, mudfreewaters.
+It is clear from numerous trials in different types of water body that the quantity of straw needed can vary considerably and it is better to apply too much initially and then to reduce the quantity gradually each time straw is added until the dose has been reduced to 10g m-2 or until algal growth starts to increase again when the dose should be increased to a previously effective level.